ProteinsWebTeam/pfam-docs/docs/index.rst

 Get in touch
 ============

-If you have any questions or feedback, email us at interhelp@ebi.ac.uk.
+If you have any questions or feedback, contact us through the Pfam helpdesk <https://www.ebi.ac.uk/support/interpro>_.